 It is common for people to feel uncomfortable when visiting a new church.
 We hope you'll find King of Kings to be a warm, friendly environment where people gather for worship, learning and relationship building.
-Attend a few worship services and experience God's love with no strings attached.
+Attend a few worship services (with no pressure to join into membership) and experience God's Word and Spirit of Truth and Love.

-1) A formal, traditional Lutheran worship is held at 8:00 A.M. each Sunday.
+1) A traditional Lutheran worship service at 8:00 A.M.

-2) A less formal, relaxed style of worship with more modern music is at 10:45 A.M.
+2) A less formal combination of tradition and modern music at 10:45 A.M.

-After visiting a few worship services, consider attending a Bible Class, perhaps the Foundations of Faith class, geared to those who don't know about Christianity or simply want to refresh their understanding of it.
+After visiting a few worship services, consider attending a Bible Class which are held between services at 9:30 A.M.
+We have many different study opportunities including the Foundations of Faith class geared to those who don't know about Christianity or simply want to refresh their understanding of it.

 Go ahead!
 Check out King of Kings and experience solid biblical teaching and lots of friendly smiles!
 There is no 'one size fits all' process to getting connected to King of Kings.
 Nevertheless we hope you will!